-- 23. The parties and expert witnesses must manage the meeting process in accordance with this Practice Direction and the directions for the case.
-A meeting of experts starts when the expert witnesses first meet, whether in person or otherwise, and ends when they provide their signed joint expert report to the parties.
+- 23. The parties and experts must manage the meeting process in accordance with this

+Practice Direction and the directions for the case.
+A meeting of experts starts when the experts first meet, whether in person or otherwise, and ends when they provide their signed joint report to the parties.
 A meeting of experts may occur over several sessions. - 24.
-The expert witnesses are required to discuss and attempt to reach agreement about their evidence in relation to an issue in dispute as it relates to their area of expertise.
-10 They must explore the factors that underlie their conclusions and squarely address any differences between them. - 25.
-The expert witnesses must consider the following during their discussions and in preparing their joint expert report - a) Do they have the same information? - b) If not, does any new information affect their opinion? - c) Do they need any more information or instruction from the parties? - d) Do they need an opinion or instruction on a matter outside their area of expertise? - e) Are they using the same methodology and in the same way?
+The experts are required to discuss and attempt to reach agreement about their evidence in relation to an issue in dispute as it relates to their area of expertise.
+They must explore the factors that underlie their conclusions and squarely address any differences between them. - 25.
+The experts must consider the following during their discussions and in preparing their joint report - a) Do they have the same information? - b) If not, does any new information affect their opinion? - c) Do they need any more information or instruction from the parties? - d) Do they need an opinion or instruction on a matter outside their area of expertise? - e) Are they using the same methodology and in the same way? - f) If not, why not?

-- f) If not, why not? - g) What scenarios are presented in the brief of instructions or in preceding expert reports (if any)? - h) How should they address the possible outcomes from those scenarios? - i) What are the points of agreement? - j) For any disagreements: - i.
+- g) What scenarios are presented in the brief of instructions or in preceding expert reports (if any)? - h) How should they address the possible outcomes from those scenarios? - i) What are the points of agreement? - j) For any disagreements: - i.
 Do they affect the decision that the Court has to make? - ii.
-Are they about: - a. the existence, relevance, or validity of an asserted or assumed fact; - b. what methodology that should be used to deal with the issue; - c. how that methodology should be applied; - d. the conclusions that arise from applying the methodology to the facts or assumptions; or - e. something else? - k) How will they draft and finalise the joint expert report and by when? - 26.
-The expert witnesses must refrain from conducting independent inquiries unless they have: - a) advised the parties of their intention to do so together with an estimate of the cost and time required to undertake those inquiries; - b) shared the results of their inquiries with all other experts within the same area of expertise before the conclusion of the meeting of experts.
+Are they about: - a. the existence, relevance, or validity of an asserted or assumed fact; - b. what methodology that should be used to deal with the issue; - c. how that methodology should be applied; - d. the conclusions that arise from applying the methodology to the facts or assumptions; or - e. something else? - k) How will they draft and finalise the joint report and by when? - 26.
+The experts must refrain from conducting independent inquiries unless they have: - a) advised the parties of their intention to do so together with an estimate of the cost and time required to undertake those inquiries; - b) shared the results of their inquiries with all other experts within the same area of expertise before the conclusion of the meeting of experts.

-COMMUNICATIONS WITH THE PARTIES AND OTHER EXPERT WITNESSES
+COMMUNICATIONS WITH THE PARTIES AND OTHER EXPERTS

-- 27. Once the expert witnesses have commenced their meeting of experts, any communication from them to the parties must be made jointly in writing. - 28.
-The expert witnesses may inform the parties of any matter adversely affecting the proper and timely completion of the joint expert report.
+- 27. Once the experts have commenced their meeting of experts, any communication from them to the parties must be in accordance with rule 26 of the Rules. - 28.
+If the request raises a matter that requires direction or a ruling from the Court, an expert or a party may ask the Court to list the case for review.